dlosatoes/aioflureedb/README.md

 * Implement dir support for __getattr__ based APIs
 * Add some walk through code for non-happy-paths
-* Get feedback from fluree slack
-* Any API changes resulting from feedback

 ### Not yet implemented/tested (post 0.1):